r0627054/Scala-opdracht-v2/FILLME.md

 ## Better Values
 The Better Values extension is implemented as follow.
 A value can be a basic value or a property specific value.
 * The following basic values are considered:
-** AutoValueComponent -> represents the 'auto' value ** BasicValueComponent -> represents a normal string value ** EmptyValueComponent -> represents the empty string ** InheritValueComponent -> represents the 'inherit' value ** LengthValueComponent -> represents all the values which can be expressed as a length.
+  * AutoValueComponent -> represents the 'auto' value
+  * BasicValueComponent -> represents a normal string value
+  * EmptyValueComponent -> represents the empty string
+  * InheritValueComponent -> represents the 'inherit' value
+  * LengthValueComponent -> represents all the values which can be expressed as a length.
 It contains the case class for pixels, points, mm, cm, em, %, inches, picas, ex, ...
-C

 * Currently only one property specific value is implemented, but this can be easily extended.
 Margin is a property specific value and is composed out of the above basic values.
 The same can be done for example Padding, etc.